Drallas/Four-card-feature-section/README.md

 I learned to make first one component and then apply the classes to the other HTML elements.
 Also trying to avoid as much as possible duplication of CSS selectors.

-This was also the first (beside following tutorials) that I used the grid system..
+This was also the first (beside following tutorials) that I used the grid system, but tutorials are not triggering

 ### Continued development